With a long and gruesome history, it’s no surprise that the United Kingdom is regarded as the most haunted country in the world!

 Whitby Abbey, North Yorkshire

 Whitby Abbey, in North Yorkshire, is a ruined Benedictine abbey.
 It is believed that the spirit of a monk, killed during the dissolution of the monasteries in the 16th Century, still roams the ruins.

 The ghost of a lady has been spotted in the nearby graveyard, and a horse has also been seen.
 The abbey was said to inspire Bram Stoker’s famous novel “Dracula.”

 Ordsall Hall, Salford

-The Star Chamber is haunted by a woman in a white dress.
-A young girl, who is believed to have died in the hall, is regularly seen on the staircase.
-Guests have reported strange noises, cold spots and been touched by unseen hands.
+A woman in a white dress haunts the Star Chamber.
+A young girl, believed to have died in the hall, is regularly seen on the staircase.
+Guests have reported strange noises and cold spots and have been touched by unseen hands.

 Address: 322 Ordsall Ln, Salford M5 3AN

 The Edinburgh Vaults were built in the 18th Century and were initially used as storage spaces by local merchants.
 They were later used as living quarters for the city’s poorest residents, and the cramped and unsanitary conditions led to many deaths.